e271828e/Flight.jl/docs/notes/design/framework_spec.md

 time**, an inert component being unwritable on purpose.
 That check costs a line and catches the misspelled-declaration family with it.
 Test code is the realistic victim (a fixture component defined inside its own `@testset`), and the authoring rule is one line: declarations live at module top level.
+The net under a *partially* shadowed component holds because `output_types` is still a
+declaration: a component whose ports are declared but whose stage went to a local binding reads as "declared but not produced" ([§11.3](#113-visibility-the-contract-is-the-interface)), the shadowing note attached, rather than as a component with nothing to say.

 **The schema-authority principle.** Declarations *define* the model's structure;
 evaluation *checks* conformance against them — never the reverse.
 The build probes